noi-techpark/webcomp-tourism-detail/README.md

 npm run build
 ```

+After the build the web-component can be tested by opening /dist/demo.html

 ## Docker environment

 For the project a Docker environment is already prepared and ready to use with all necessary prerequisites.